-Cinema, Chimera: A Critically Endangered Species Director Zachary Cotler on the Present Value of Difficulty
+Cinema, Chimera: Maya Dardel Director Zachary Cotler on the Present Value of Difficulty

 Sometimes the goat’s head is biggest, sometimes the lion’s or snake’s.
 Image-minded filmmakers abound; sound-minded filmmakers exist (unsound, too).
 For me, though music and image are not to be neglected, the unglamorous goat of language/character must lead.
 Because the human mind and lifespan are woefully limited.
 Career zoologists somehow never make the Olympic fencing team.
 Writing a story is nothing like photographing one or composing a score.